 About Sarena Ulibarri

 Sarena Ulibarri is a speculative fiction author and editor from the American Southwest.
 Her short stories have appeared in Lightspeed, DreamForge, GigaNotoSaurus, Solarpunk Magazine, and elsewhere, and nonfiction essays have appeared in Strange Horizons and Grist.
-Her novella, Another Life, was published by Stelliform Press in 2023.
+Two novellas were published in 2023: Another Life, from Stelliform Press, and Steel Tree, from Android Press.
 As an anthologist, she has curated and published several international volumes of optimistic climate fiction: Glass and Gardens: Solarpunk Summers (2018), Glass and Gardens: Solarpunk Winters (2020), and Multispecies Cities: Solarpunk Urban Futures (2021).